Skip to content

 Recommended practice

-Strive to use the role with the least privileges needed for the task at hand.
-If you just need to browse the AWS Console, as an example, a read-only role is likely sufficient.
-This helps prevent accidental changes and follows the principle of least privilege.
+Use the role with the least privileges needed for your task.
+If you're just browsing the AWS Console, a read-only role is likely sufficient.
+This prevents accidental changes and follows the principle of least privilege.

 Before you begin